 We can assist with the legal formalities of obtaining the Grant of Probate and administering an estate.
 The role of a personal representative can be an onerous one and the estate may involve valuable or complex matters which the personal representative becomes personally liable for ensuring the estate is administered correctly.

 Whilst we can assist in all matters, either to deal with the full administration or simply assist with specific elements, you may wish to contact us for assistance if:

 - The deceased died without a valid Will and it is a complicated estate to administer.
 There are doubts about the validity of the Will

 - The deceased had dependents who were deliberately left out of the Will, but who may want to make a claim on the estate

-- The value of the estate is over the inheritance tax threshold.
-The threshold for the 2017/18 tax years is £325,000
+- The value of the estate is over the inheritance tax threshold which is currently £325,000

 - The estate is earning a regular income where there could be ongoing requirements to account to HMRC

 - The estate has complex arrangements, such as assets held in trust and the estate is bankrupt (also known as insolvent)

 - The estate includes foreign property or foreign assets